 They are soon interrupted by the arrival of another older man, whom the two women seem to have been waiting for.
 The three of them prepare to leave, with the older woman impatiently shepherding the rest out of the bookshop.

 As they head down the stairs, the European man calls out to the Arab man upstairs, something about staying in touch.
 “We don’t want to lose you!” he jokes.

 “I will be here,” the Arab man responds.
 “Somewhere in this world.”

 I finish my milkshake and get ready to leave.
 I’m meeting a friend at Damascus Gate.

 Two people at a nearby table suddenly exclaim in American-accented English, “And she’s Muslim!”
 “Really?
 She’s Muslim?”
-Of course, nobody knows the context of their conversation, but it is bizarre nonetheless; it is the kind of moment where a bunch of strangers all sit in silence because they have all heard the same thing, and they all know that it is a strange thing that they have heard.
+Of course nobody knows the context of their conversation, but it sounds bizarre nonetheless; it’s the kind of moment when a bunch of strangers all sit in silence because they have all heard the same thing, and they all know that it is a strange thing that they have heard.